 Being informed about syncope, what causes syncope, and what other serious symptoms you should watch out for can help keep yourself and other people safe.

-About 3% of men and 3.5% of women experience syncope at one point in their lives.
+About 30% of men and 35% of women experience syncope at one point in their lives.
 It is a common occurrence.
 It can happen at any age, but people above 75 are prone to experiencing syncope.
 In non-elderly people, over 75 percent of cases of syncope are not associated with an underlying medical problem.

 It is possible for people who experience syncope to not encounter any symptoms at all.
 But there are symptoms that people experience during pre-syncope, or the moment right before fainting.
 Here are some of the warning signs: